pbeens/OTF-Data-Analysis-2021-05/README.md

 This repository is for the OTF Data Analysis webinar on May 6, 2021, presented by Peter Beens ([@pbeens](https://twitter.com/pbeens)) and Grant Hutchison ([@grant_hutchison](https://twitter.com/grant_hutchison)).

 The presentation is a live demo of Google Colab, Google's implementation of Jupyter Notebook.
-We will learn how Colab is an excellent tool for the Computational Thinking process, in that it's an ideal way to analyze and document a "problem" and formulate a programming solution.
+We will learn how Colab is an excellent tool for the "Computational Thinking" process, in that it's an ideal way to analyze and document a problem and formulate a programming solution.

 ## Basic Process